dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

-total-pairs | Unsigned | Total number of query/response pairs in the block. unmatched-queries | Unsigned | Number of unmatched queries in the block. unmatched-responses | Unsigned | Number of unmatched responses in the block. malformed-packets | Unsigned | Number of malformed packets found in input for the block.
+total-pairs | Unsigned | Total number of query/response pairs in the block. unmatched-queries | Unsigned | Number of unmatched queries in the block. unmatched-responses | Unsigned | Number of unmatched responses in the block. completely-malformed-packets | Unsigned | Number of completely malformed packets found in input for the block.
+See (#malformed-packets). partially-malformed-packets | Unsigned | Number of partially malformed packets found in input for the block.
 See (#malformed-packets).

 Implementations may choose to add additional implementation-specific fields to the statistics.